MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/applications-crash-at-startup.md

 ---
 # .NET applications may crash at startup for specific users if the user.config file is corrupt

-This article helps you resolve the crash issue when a user starts a .NET application.
+This article helps you resolve the crash problem when a user starts a .NET application.

 _Original product version:_ &nbsp; .NET Framework
 _Original KB number:_ &nbsp; 956762